Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Examined Embedding Methods

 \subsection{Fixed Basis Vector Separation}

-With the PDP loss we encourage the embedding space to align the clusters of auxiliary labels but impose no rotational constraints.
+With the PDP loss, we encourage the embedding space to generate mini-clusters based on the auxiliary labels with similar distances, but the relative positions of the mini-cluster centroids could still vary from one person to another.
 In contrast, the Fixed Basis Vector (FBV) loss that we propose forces the auxiliary clusters to align along a particular fixed vector across all the one-shot classes.
-In particular, we select one auxiliary class $e_1$ (say, a Neutral facial expression for face images) as the ``origin'' within the cluster corresponding to each one-shot class.
+In particular, we select one auxiliary class $e_1$ (say, a Neutral facial expression) as the ``origin'' each one-shot class.
 Then, for each other auxiliary label, we choose a unique Euclidean basis vector in the embedding space (e.g., $(1,0,\ldots,0)$ for Neutral to Anger, or $(0,1,0,\ldots,0)$ for Neutral to Sadness) as the desired vector between pairs of mini-clusters.
 In general, given two examples $x_a$, $x_b$ such that $c(x_a)=c(x_b)$, $e(x_a)\neq e(x_b)$, and $v_{ab}$ is the unique fixed basis vector for the emotion pair $(e_a,e_b)$, the FBV loss is computed for the pair as

 One can also view the FBV loss as a combination of PDM and a stronger PDP since the FBV loss forces the individual auxiliary clusters to be close to each other.